NavyaSreeChagamreddy/AI_Powered_Finance_Manager/README.txt

 Steps for execution:
-open Integrated terminal for frontend and backend seperately and execute the below commands
+open Integrated terminal for frontend and backend, execute the below commands

-frontend and backend: (execute these commands parallely) npm install npm run dev (if errors)
+frontend and backend: (execute these commands) npm install npm run dev (if errors)
 fix: